Aldeberian/Aldeberian/README.md

 - Cross-platform application based on graph theory

-- Discord bot using the Github API
+- Algorithms and data structures

 ---